rdegiovanni/rdegiovanni.github.io/_pages/tools.md

 [Trovon](https://github.com/garghub/TROVON) is a vulnerability prediction technique that learns from known vulnerable components rather than from vulnerable and non-vulnerable components, as typically performed (EMSE 2022).

-Dataset of [mutants relevant during code evolution](https://mutationtesting-user.github.io/evolve-mutation.github.io/) used in our exploratory study (TOSEM 2022).
+[Commit-relevant mutants:](https://mutationtesting-user.github.io/evolve-mutation.github.io/) dataset employed used in our exploratory study (TOSEM 2022).

 ## Requirements Analysis